Obtaining a Grant of Probate during COVID-19

 Probate: the current situation

-The current death rate from Coronavirus has now sadly exceeded 50,000 people in the UK and worryingly this number is expected to continue to rise throughout the winter.
+The current death rate from Coronavirus has now sadly exceeded 125,000 people in the UK and worryingly this number is still expected to continue to rise.

-As the death rate rises, it is also anticipated that over the next couple of months the amount of probate applications made to the Probate Court will also increase.
-A record number of probates have already been issued so far this year.
+As the death rate rises, it is also anticipated that the amount of probate applications made to the Probate Court will also increase.
+A record number of probates were issued in 2020.

 What is Probate?

 Probate is the process of administering a deceased person’s estate.
 This involves organising their money, assets and possessions and distributing them accordingly to the rightful beneficiaries.
 This is known as the distribution of inheritance.

 Access to a deceased person’s estate can only be gained once a legal document called a ‘Grant of Probate’ is obtained from the Probate Court.

 The Probate process then officially ends once all taxes (including inheritance tax) and debts have been paid and all inheritance has been passed on.

 Probate can be applied for regardless of whether a deceased person leaves a will or not prior to their death.
 However, the process is generally more straightforward if a will is left.